 Does the scanner recognize any barcodes?
 Try scanning the barcode of a nearby item that isn't one of your store's products.
 If your scanner is paired correctly, then you should see an Unrecognized barcode error in Shopify POS.
 If you see this error, then carry on to the next steps.
 If you don't see an error, then unpair the scanner and iPad, and pair them again.

-Is the product visible on Shopify POS?
-If the product's hidden on Shopify POS, then scanning its barcode won't work because the app didn't load the product.
-If you see an Unrecognized barcode error, then check the product's visibility settings in your Shopify admin.
+Is the product available on Shopify POS?
+If the product's hidden on Shopify POS, then scanning its barcode doesn't work because the app didn't load the product.
+If you see an Unrecognized barcode error, then check the product's availability settings in your Shopify admin.